The Top 10 eCommerce SEO Myths Debunked

 According to Google themselves, this is a myth.
 Although a case could be made that appearing in both organic searches and paid ads leads to more overall clicks, there is no evidence to suggest that Google Ads will directly improve organic search rankings.

 Top tip: It would be advisable to prioritise the organic ranking of your pages before delving into paid search as SEO offers better long-term value.

 The idea that creating an XML sitemap using Google XML Sitemaps generator helps boost search ranking is a myth as Google crawler uses this file for indexing newly published content.
-An XML sitemap will help Google find your webpages but will not give any authority to what position these pages are ranked.
+An XML sitemap will help Google find your web pages but will not give any authority over what position these pages are ranked.

 Top tip: Google has since recommended to try and upload your content on a single page where possible as opposed to breaking it up into several pages.
 Google themselves have stated that ‘studies show that users love single-page content, aim for that when possible, but multi-part is also fine for Google Search.
 Know and do what’s best for *your* users!’.

 9 - Images do not need optimising

 Neglecting to optimise your images was previously not an issue as websites would rank highly regardless.
 SEO has changed since then, meaning that excluding images can lead to your website not fulfilling its SEO potential.